 Okyanos maintains both a North American Office in Clearwater, FL, and a purpose-built Cell Therapy Surgical Center in Freeport, Grand Bahama.
 Okyanos’ stem cell treatments are performed in their state-of-the-art surgical centers under the care of board-certified doctors.

 Okyanos is also fully licensed and regulated under the Bahamas Stem Cell Therapy and Research Act and adheres to U.S. surgical center standards.
 Click here to access our recent interview with Matthew Feshbach, Co-Founder and CEO of Okyanos.

 4. GIOSTAR Mexico

-Because the FDA considers an individual’s stem cells a drug if they have been expanded in large quantities, Celltex has begun the process of undertaking clinical trials in which it will seek approval from the FDA to provide stem cells for use by physicians in the U.S. to treat a variety of medical conditions.
+Because the FDA considers an individual’s stem cells a drug if they have been expanded in large quantities, Celltex has begun the process of undertaking clinical trials on stem cells as a treatment for a range of medical conditions, seeking approval from the FDA to allow physicians to utilize these cells.

 Approved Stem Cell Therapies in Mexico

 Nonetheless, to meet the immediate needs of its clients, the company also has taken steps to meet the requirements of the FDA and COFEPRIS, a Mexican institution equivalent to FDA in MSCs import and export.